 Terrorists succeed if we limit our lives and our pleasures.

 As people say when talking about failed romantic relationships, “Living well is the best revenge.”
-Some people have found this to be a helpful resource.
-Be sure to get enough sleep.
-These suggestions by an unknown author may help.
+Some people have found this to be a helpful resource to deal with the helplessness you may feel.
+And take good care of yourself by remembering to eat and getting enough sleep.
+These suggestions about sleep hygiene from an unknown author may help.

 Deal with Old Trauma(s) That May Be Reactivated